marcecj/faust_python/README.md

 in the source directory.
 This will display four plots:

 - the magnitude frequency response of the FAUST DSP at default settings,
-- the magnitude frequency with varying Q,
+- the magnitude frequency response with varying Q,
-- the magnitude frequency with varying gain, and
+- the magnitude frequency response with varying gain, and
-- the magnitude frequency with varying center frequency.
+- the magnitude frequency response with varying center frequency.

 ## TODO